Tactile paving: Corduroy hazard warning tactile

-Cycle way tactile
+Cycle way entrance tactile

 The purpose of the tactile surface used in conjunction with a segregated shared cycle track and footpath is to advise vision-impaired people of the correct side to enter.
 The purpose of the central delineator strip is to help vision-impaired pedestrians keep to the pedestrian side.

-The cycle way tactile comprises a series of continuous raised, flat-topped bars, each 5±0.5 mm high, 30 mm wide and spaced 70 mm apart.
+According to UK standards, the cycle way tactile comprises a series of continuous raised, flat-topped bars, each 5±0.5 mm high, 30 mm wide and spaced 70 mm apart.
 The central delineator strip should be 12–20 mm high, 150 mm wide, with sloping sides and a flat top of 50 mm.
 The delineator strip should be made of a white material.

 The tactile surface should be used on any segregated shared route where the pedestrian side is not physically separated from the cyclist side.
 The tactile surface should be laid at the beginning and end of the shared segregated route, at regular intervals along its length, and at any junctions with other pedestrians or cyclist routes.

+This pattern serves as "cyclist warning rumblers" so that bicycle riders who are distracted are alerted of an upcoming pedestrian or vehicle hazard by vibration through the handlebars, seat, and pedals.

+Trapezoidal cycle path separator

+A long, continuous trapezoid shape, also known as a "tactile warning delineator", can be used to create separate sidewalk lanes for pedestrians vs. bicycles.

 Role of color and contrast

 The United Kingdom Department for Transport guidance on the installation and use of tactile paving places a heavy emphasis on the role of contrast.
-The guidance repeatedly states that tactile paving should be chosen to provide strong color contrast with the surrounding paving material, because studies have shown that this aids partially-sighted individuals.
+The guidance repeatedly states that tactile paving should be chosen to provide strong color contrast with the surrounding paving material, because studies have shown that this aids partially sighted individuals.
 Most tactile paving is available in a range of colors and materials making good color contrast easy to achieve with appropriate choice of tactile paving.

 There are only two cases where the color of a tactile has a specific meaning: